 The maximum annual contribution for this year is $6,000 if you’re under age 50.
 If you’re over age 50, the annual limit increases to $7,000 ($6,000 standard contribution + $1,000 catch-up contribution).
 You can contribute to more than one IRA, but the total annual contribution limits are the same as if you fund only one.

 Review your finances to determine what contribution levels will work for you.
 The earlier you commit to contributing to an IRA, the longer you have to grow your savings.
 There could be a nice reward at the end if you can live with a little less now.

-View the chart to estimate how much your annual contributions can possibly grow by the time you retire, depending on how early you begin saving.
+View the sample chart below to estimate how much your annual contributions may grow by the time you retire, depending on how early you begin saving.

 |Starting Age||Annual Contribution||Interest Rate||Retirement Age||Savings|

-*Return rates based on the average rate of return as of December 31, 2018, per NerdWallet.com for Traditional IRA plans.
+*Return rates are an example based on the average industry rate of return as of December 31, 2019 per Bankrate.com for Traditional IRA plans.

 A retirement calculator can help you estimate what you may need in retirement.
 Use these tax-advantaged savings accounts to help you get there.

 The advice provided is for informational purposes only.
 Contact a tax advisor for additional guidance.